Axel-NCHO/VirtualComputer/src/screen/README.md

 using [Modelio](https://www.modelio.org/index.htm).

 ## Usage

-You need an NVIDIA GPU to run the screen.
+If an Nvidia GPU is detected, the graphics will run on it.
+If no Nvidia GPU is detected, it will run on the CPU.
 Minimal setup to be specified later.

 There are example usages that you can run in [examples.py](examples.py).